RodrigoGM/Mmu2QTL/README.md

 Mmu2 QTL
 ==========
-This repository contains the raw data and the analysis scripts for mapping body fat mass QTL on mouse chromosome 2 using subcongenic strains.
+This repository contains the raw data and the analysis scripts for mapping QTL on mouse chromosome 2 using CAST derived subcongenic strains.

-Please not that all the files contained in the data/ directory are also included in the BSD license.
-However, we would appreciate that you notify us of the purpose of using our data by email.
+Please not that all the files contained in the data/ directory are excluded from the BSD license.
+To use them as part of any purpose : research or teaching, we would appreciate that you notify us by email.

-Thank you
+Thank you in advance